All Products

 Workflow:

-The instance must meet the following requirements:
+Your instance must meet these requirements:

-Enable the connection pool feature
+Enable connection pooling

 1. Go to the Instances page.
 In the top navigation bar, select a region.
 Then, click the ID of the target instance.

-Configuration details and tuning guide
+Configuration and tuning

 Configuration name